 All new orders, direct and external, will be displayed in Orders > Open Orders.
 Processing an order in the context of Order Management means fulfilling the order, packing the ordered items, printing labels and invoices, and shipping it.
 Linnworks provides several different methods for this process.

 Alternatively, this action can be added as a Hot Button.
-In order to do this, you need to go to your Open Orders screen > select Edit View > Hot Buttons > Add New.
+To do this, go to your Open Orders screen > select Edit current view > Buttons > Add Button.

-Despatch Console can be used together with a USB barcode scanner which allows you to scan the Linnworks order id on Linnworks invoices and packing lists or item barcodes on stock item labels and pick lists.
+Dispatch Console can be used with a USB barcode scanner which allows you to scan the Linnworks order id on Linnworks invoices and packing lists or item barcodes on stock item labels and pick lists.

-There are 3 ways how you can process orders with despatch console:
+There are 3 ways how you can process orders with the dispatch console:

 This import is a fast and easy way of processing open orders in Linnworks in bulk, and it requires only one field - Linnworks order id.